MCTwo/DEIMOS/README.md

 Programs useful for Keck DEIMOS planning, observing, and reduction

 This branch contains:
-* an example ipython notebook that interacts with an existng ds9 instance
+* an example ipython notebook that interacts with an existng ds9 instance called 'plan_zwcl2341_m3.ipynb'
 * 'obsplan_functions.py' which contains the function that the interactive ipython notebook calls
 * a tar.gz file with all the required input files for the IPython notebook